 Cold weather is the enemy of the perfect Valentine’s Day celebration.
 If this bad stroke of misfortune befalls you, you should make sure to warm it up any way you can.
 Not only does physical coldness lead us to view others as more interpersonally cold, it also leads us to feel less connected to others.
 In fact, when people are shunned by others, they actually feel colder.7 Coincidentally, this may be why being rejected is called “getting the cold shoulder.”
 Additionally, when people are lonely, they tend to seek out physical warmth.
 In fact, lonely people tend to take more warm baths and showers than their non-lonely counterparts.8 You certainly don’t want your partner to feel lonely on what should be one of the more romantic days of the year, so you should make every effort to ensure that they don’t experience any coldness toward the tail end of your date.

-However, if you were feeling manipulative and wanted to harness the power of science, you could structure your date so that things start off cold and then gradually warm up.
+However, if you were feeling manipulative and wanted to harness the power of science, you could escape the cold of winter and take your partner on an amazing warm and tropical vacation.
+Alternately, you could structure your Valentine's Day date so that things start off cold and then gradually warm up.
 If you’re driving, pick your date up in an ice-cold car, but then gradually increase the heat on the drive to dinner.
 Or maybe you first take your date ice skating before going to a warm and cozy coffee shop.
 Your partner may begin the evening feeling lonely, but if you turn up the temperature during the night he or she will feel connected by night’s end.
 Conveniently, because your partner is unlikely to pick up on the unconscious processes at play, the only plausible explanation for your partner’s getting over his or her loneliness is that you are awesome.

 So let’s recap.
 Heavy gifts, spicy food, hot coffee, and an increasingly warm environment are your pathway to the perfect Valentine’s Day date.
 Although this advice may seem calculated and cold (pun intended), it is also likely to be effective.
 And if you’re foolish enough to have your first date on Valentine’s Day, pay close attention to whether your date is complaining of how cold it is in the room.
 This may be a sign that you aren’t connecting as well as you had hoped!